papay0/lifegorithms.com/src/pages/review-2020/index.md

 - create more memories (eg YouTube videos)
 - finding a way to teach Personal Finance to more people
 - continuing to surf
+- closing my rings ⌚️ (achievements)
 - career: becoming Senior Software Engineer with Uber

-I am guessing that I will write another articles to set public goals for 2021.
+I am guessing that I will write another article to set public goals for 2021.